Rate My Fish Tank - Fish Tank Pictures & Articles

 Cost

-The thing that most people think of when they think about the main differences between freshwater and saltwater is cost.
+When comparing freshwater and saltwater tanks, cost is what many people assume to be the main difference.
 There is a common perception that saltwater aquariums cost a good deal more than freshwater ones.
 To be quite honest, this is generally the case.
-Saltwater fish tend to be more expensive.
-Saltwater tanks tends to take additional equipment.
-Corals can add significantly to the cost.
+Saltwater fish tend to be more expensive and these tanks tend to require additional equipment.
+If you choose to incorporate them, corals can also add significantly to the cost of your tank.
 All of these things need to be considered, but do realize that cost is relative.

 Size